I’m really looking forward to my Alaska Expedition class. This will be my first real camping trip! What should I expect?

 Expedition Alaska is scheduled during a four-week period in the fall where students enroll in one intensive course for the full period, which we call a “block.”

-Except for the on-campus-only section (link to last question), Expedition Alaska meets on campus during the first and fourth week of the fall block; you’ll float or paddle the Yukon during the middle weeks.
+Except for the on-campus-only section (Epic Journeys), Expedition Alaska meets on campus during the first and fourth week of the fall block; you’ll float or paddle the Yukon during the middle weeks.

 On or off campus, expect to learn how to succeed academically and socially as a new APU student.

-The schedule shows four Expedition Alaska courses during the fall block.
+The schedule shows five Expedition Alaska courses during the fall block.
 How do I know which one is right for me?